The value of (co)design

 This is not a shiny new blog.
 It is not a tall glass blog and neither is it a big-budget show-off icon of a blog.
 When we think of design the immediate thoughts or imagery are often sleek, modern, and potentially big budget.
 This is a fairly pragmatic, nondescript but fit for purpose blog, because it has been designed so well, and with the users in mind, that you hardly even notice it.

-Learning environments designed for pupils with pupils
+Learning environments designed for pupils

 I was recently on a tour of my kids’ school where an atrium space sits in the middle between a two-storey bank of classrooms on one side, and the gym and dinner halls on the other.
 It constitutes the library and breakout space, and on an upper floor ICT and nurture spaces.
 Kids cross the space every day without thinking about it.

-This perfectly ordinary space was actually the result of user input.
+This perfectly ordinary space was the result of user input.
 The old 1920s school had a courtyard and so the ethos of a courtyard was incorporated into the new design at the request of teachers and learners.

 Hugged by the building this multifunctional space means there are none of what dominated my old Victorian primary school – stone-cold corridors.
 Where equally Victorian teachers told us heads will roll like ten-pin bowling balls.
 Design is the pragmatic consideration that learners will feel welcome in their own learning environment, and are able to influence and use it as needed.

-Design’s role for place-based climate action
+The role for design in place-based climate action

 I recently worked on the Climate Action Towns project, supporting place-based climate action in nine small Scottish towns.
-It was about unlocking the potential for climate action in ordinary spaces in small towns- while global targets are being acted on, what can also be done in the meantime, in-between things?
+It was about unlocking the potential for climate action in ordinary spaces in small towns - while global targets are being acted on - what can also be done in the meantime, in-between things?
 You would think design would be far away from this type of pragmatic endeavour, but it was the element that unlocked the creativity and made things happen.

-And they say you can’t be what you can’t see.
+They say you can’t be what you can’t see.
 In Benarty, Fife, where the ideas from community co-design workshops were refined into a brief for an illustrator who created a vision of a Benarty adapted to the changing climate focussing on creating an improved park area.
 The community are behind this vision to the extent they are seeking funding to deliver something similar.

 Co-design as the solution